jakobvarg/Todo-App-with-DB/README.md

 # Todo-App-with-DB
- A simple todo flask app with DB.
+ A simple todo flask app with SQLite DB.